-The applicant argued before the Court that the criminal proceedings against him and his conviction for insulting the President of the Republic on account of his Facebook posts constituted an interference with his right to freedom of expression and that this interference did not pursue a legitimate aim and was not necessary in a democratic society.
+The applicant argued before the Court that the criminal proceedings against him and the resulting conviction for insulting the President of the Republic on account of his Facebook posts constituted an interference with his right to freedom of expression, that this interference did not pursue a legitimate aim, and that it was not necessary in a democratic society.
 The government maintained that the interference was prescribed by Article 299 of Criminal Code, pursued the legitimate aim of protecting the reputation and rights of the others and that the criminal proceedings resulting in the suspension of delivery of the judgment in the applicant’s case did not create a chilling effect or a real constraint on the exercise of his right to freedom of expression.
 The government recalled that similar provisions protecting the honor and reputation of head of the State existed in many other European countries.
-The intervening party in the case, İFÖD (İfade Özgürlüğü Derneği), an independent non-governmental organization specialized in defending and promoting freedom of expression, pointed out to the high number of prosecutions and guilty verdicts under Article 299 during the rule of President R. Tayyip Erdoğan and submitted that President Erdoğan had an unprecedented and unique position before the domestic courts, including the Constitutional Court who tended to decide in his favor, failing to properly apply the European Court’s case-law on freedom of expression in the defamation cases against him.
+The intervening party in the case, İFÖD (İfade Özgürlüğü Derneği), an independent non-governmental organization specialized in defending and promoting freedom of expression, pointed out to the high number of prosecutions and guilty verdicts under Article 299 during the rule of President R. Tayyip Erdoğan and submitted that President Erdoğan had an unprecedented and unique position before the domestic courts, including the Constitutional Court, who tended to decide in his favor, failing to properly apply the European Court’s case-law on freedom of expression in the defamation cases against him.

-The Court first considered that, in view of the chilling effect they produced, the applicant’s pre-trial detention -even if it was considered not to have been enforced – in the context of the criminal proceedings against him, his criminal conviction as well as the decision to suspend delivery of the judgment in those proceedings, which had subjected him to a five-year suspension period, constituted an interference with the exercise of his right to freedom of expression.
-The interference was prescribed by law, namely by Article 299 of the Criminal Code, which afforded a higher degree of protection to the President of the Republic than to other persons and laid down heavier penalties for persons who made defamatory statements against him.
+In the context of the criminal proceedings against him, his criminal conviction as well as the decision to suspend delivery of the judgment in those proceedingsbhad subjected him to a five-year suspension period.
+In view of the chilling effect they produced, the applicant’s pre-trial detention, even if it was considered not to have been enforced constituted an interference with the exercise of his right to freedom of expression.

+The interference was prescribed by law.
+Article 299 of the Criminal Code afforded a higher degree of protection to the President of the Republic than to other persons and laid down heavier penalties for persons who made defamatory statements against him.
 In this regard, the Court recalled its well-established case-law according to which affording increased protection by a special law on defamation would not, in principle, be in keeping with the spirit of the Convention.
-It also referred to Artun Güvener case against Turkey where it held that a State’s interest to protect the reputation of its head of State could not justify conferring on the latter a privilege or special protection vis-à-vis the right to inform and express opinions about him.
+It also referred to the Artun Güvener case against Turkey where it held that a State’s interest to protect the reputation of its head of State could not justify conferring on the latter a privilege or special protection vis-à-vis the right to inform and express opinions about him.

-As to the proportionality of the penal sentence, while recognizing that it was entirely legitimate for persons representing the institutions of the State, as guarantors of the institutional public order, to be protected by the competent authorities, the Court emphasized that the dominant position of those institutions required the authorities to display restraint in resorting to criminal proceedings.
+As to the proportionality of the penal sentence, the Court recognized that it was entirely legitimate for persons representing the institutions of the State, as guarantors of the institutional public order, to be protected by the competent authorities However, it also emphasized that the dominant position of those institutions required the authorities to display restraint in resorting to criminal proceedings.
 In the present case, the Court considered that the applicant’s placement in police custody, his pre-trial detention and his conviction to a criminal sanction were not justified, even though the delivery of the judgment imposing a prison term had been suspended.
 Such a sanction, by its very nature, inevitably produced a chilling effect on the willingness of the person concerned to express his or her views on matters of public interest, especially in view of the effects of conviction.